p-arrow/Red-Blue-Guide/Coding/Git.md

 - Push your code to Heroku with Git: `git push heroku master`
 - If something goes wrong with your server then check out the log file
    - `https://dashboard.heroku.com/apps/xxx/logs`, but replace "xxx" with your own app's name

+## Retrieve Web Site Source Code
+- `wget -r http://example.com/.git`: -r = recursively
+- If you are lucky, directory listing is enabled and you can easily search through the git repository
+- Otherwise you need to download subdirectories via trial&error
+- Example: `wget -r http://example.com/.git/HEAD` or `wget -r http://example.com/.git/objects`